nikki93/sdl2-web-starter/README.md

 ## Desktop

 `./run.sh release` or `./run.sh debug`.
-You can make changes in the code and run that again to rebuild an rerun.
+You can make changes in the code and run that again to rebuild and rerun.

 ## Web